 Christianity is all about grace.
 Someone once defined grace as God’s Riches At Christ’s Expense.
 A bit corny, but pretty accurate eh.
 It is only free for you and me because someone else already paid for it.

 So if the big difference is that it is actually all the others that are about judgement and works, but Christianity is actually all about free grace, then isn’t that what we should be famous for too?
-Shouldn’t that be our impression in the world?
-Shouldn’t grace, and love, and forgiveness, and acceptance be the first words people (non-Christian people) think of when they think of Christians.
+Shouldn’t that be our impression out in the world?
+Shouldn’t grace, and love, and forgiveness, and acceptance be the first words people, (non-Christian people), think of when they think of Christians.

 Wouldn’t you like to be part of a church like that?
 Why not start one.
 You might even be able to change the one you’re in!
 What would that do for our impression?